LeapAC/leap-data_engineer-assignment/README.md

 Please build a PySpark solution that does the following:
 - It reads in the data
 - It writes out a file in CSV with the energy usage for each meter at each 15 minute interval.
+  - There may be gaps in the input data -- there should _not_ be gaps in the output data.
 - The CSV file should include the following additional data fields:
   - The hourly averaged energy usage (per clock-hour)
   - a (True/False) flag indicating missing intervals.